flegfleg/mm_maintenance_redirect_to_page/readme.txt

 === MM Maintenance redirect to page ===
 Tags: redirect, maintenance, pages
 Requires at least: 4.0
-Tested up to: 4.2.1
+Tested up to: 4.5
-Stable tag: 1.0.1
+Stable tag: 1.1
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Simple maintenance mode wordpress plugin – redirect all vistiors to a page of your choosing.
+Simple maintenance mode  – redirect all visitors (except admins) to a page of your choosing.

 == Description ==

-Unlike other "maintenance mode" plugins, this plugin lets you redirect users to one of your existing pages.
-Usefull if you want to edit content on your site and redirect visitors to an existing page while you do so.
+Unlike other "maintenance mode" plugins, this plugin lets you redirect visitors to one of your existing pages (no need to edit a maintenance template to make it look like your website).

 == Installation ==